coffee-cup/uvic-csc460/website/src/project3/game.md

 })
 ```

-This mode state was used to determine allowed user movements.
+The mode state was used to determine which movements the driver could make.
 Autonomous movements were allowed in both modes but in stay mode the user was only able to spin.
-When choosing a user move while playing the game, we simply looked at which mode we were in, if it was stay mode we restricted the movement to spinning.
+When determining movement while playing the game, we simply looked at which mode we were in, if it was stay mode we restricted the movement to spinning only.

 ### Laser Energy

-The laser only had enough energy for 30 seconds of shooting.
+The laser only had enough energy for 30 seconds of continuous fire.
 We implemented this feature with a simple counter,

 ```c
 // 30 seconds === 30000 ms